PRESIDENT ׀ Paul T. Dacier

 Camille is Dean and Professor of Law at Suffolk University Law School.
 Prior to joining Suffolk, Camille served as Professor of Law at Hofstra Law School, a member of the faculty of Saint Louis University School of Law, and as a visiting professor at Washington University in Saint Louis.
-Prior to pursuing her scholarly career, Camille clerked for Justice Frank Iacobucci of the Supreme Court of Canada before working as an associate at McCarthy Tetrault in Toronto, the largest law firm in Canada.
-Dean Nelson is a member of the American Law Institute and is widely recognized for her writings and lectures, which have focused on the intersection of critical race theory and cultural studies with particular focus on criminal law and procedure, health law, and comparative law.
+Prior to pursuing her scholarly career, Camille clerked for Justice Frank Lacobucci of the Supreme Court of Canada before working as an associate at McCarthy Tetrault in Toronto, the largest law firm in Canada.
+Camille is a member of the American Law Institute and is widely recognized for her writings and lectures, which have focused on the intersection of critical race theory and cultural studies with particular focus on criminal law and procedure, health law, and comparative law.

 Christine M. Netski

-Colin is a graduate of Yale College, Yale University and the University of Michigan Law School.
+Colin is a graduate of Yale College, Yale University, and the University of Michigan Law School.

-Lon graduated from Dartmouth College and Harvard Law School.
+Sara is a graduate of Bowdoin College and Harvard Law School.

 Mark D. Smith

 Mark is a partner at Laredo & Smith LLP, where he focuses on white collar criminal defense and government investigations.
 He has served as Chair of the BBA’s Education Committee and as Co-Chair of the BBA’s Criminal Law Section.
 Prior to entering private practice, Mark served for eleven years as an Assistant Attorney General in the Criminal Bureau of the Massachusetts Attorney General’s Office including as Chief of the Public Integrity Division and Deputy Chief of the Criminal Bureau.
 Mark began his legal career in New York City, where he worked as a public defender for four years.
 He also clerked for the New York State’s Supreme Court.

 Mark is a graduate of St. Lawrence University and Suffolk University Law School.